 I do see there is a difference, however, all similar cases until now could be explained by dynamic camera processing (which is impossible to reliably replicate).

 If I'm not mistaken the 5DmkII has ALO, do you have that enabled by any chance?
 Try turning that off, then take some new shots, and compare again.

-#10 Updated by angryziber - almost 6 years ago
+#10 Updated by angryziber - about 6 years ago